 Jo Shanks is our teacher in the 3-4 year old group.
 Jo has many years' experience working with children in preschool and school settings, including extensive experience with chi ldren who require additional attention.

-Rebecca and Lily work with Jo in the 3 year old group and are both skilled educators in their 2nd year at Highvale.
+Rebecca and Tracy work with Jo in the 3 year old group and are both skilled educators in their 4th and 2nd year at Highvale repectively.

-Karen, Marta, and Lily have all been past members of the Highvale Community with their children attend our centre.
+Karen and Marta have been past members of the Highvale Community with their children attend our centre.
 Karen and Marta were also part of the Committee of Management.
-Pam has been part of the Highvale staff for 23 years.
+Pam has been part of the Highvale staff for 27 years.

 What is the program like for 3-4 year old & 4-5 year old?